cscart/docs/user_guide/look_and_feel/layouts/blocks/block_settings.rst

 Text
 ****

 A short text to be displayed right to the selector.
-This can be something like Select a language or Choose a currency.
+This can be something like *Select a language* or *Choose a currency*.